kubernetes-sigs/kube-network-policies/README.md

 The Verdict returned by each evaluator can be one of the following:

-* VerdictAccept: The packet is allowed, and no further evaluators are consulted.
+* `VerdictAccept`: The packet is allowed, and no further evaluators are consulted.
-* VerdictDeny: The packet is denied, and no further evaluators are consulted.
+* `VerdictDeny`: The packet is denied, and no further evaluators are consulted.
-* VerdictNext: The packet is passed to the next evaluator in the pipeline.
+* `VerdictNext`: The packet is passed to the next evaluator in the pipeline.

 ### How to Add a New PolicyEvaluator

-Adding a new PolicyEvaluator is straightforward and involves the following steps:
+Adding a new `PolicyEvaluator` is straightforward and involves the following steps:

-1. **Create a new file** for your evaluator in the pkg/networkpolicy directory.
+1. **Create a new file** for your evaluator in the `pkg/networkpolicy` directory.
-2. **Define a struct** for your evaluator that implements the PolicyEvaluator interface.
+2. **Define a struct** for your evaluator that implements the `PolicyEvaluator` interface.
 3. **Implement the Name method** to return a unique name for your evaluator.
 4. **Implement the EvaluateIngress and EvaluateEgress methods** to define the logic for your policy.
-5. **Register your new evaluator** in the PolicyEngine in cmd/main.go.
+5. **Register your new evaluator** in the PolicyEngine in `cmd/main.go`.

 #### Example: Creating an AllowListPolicy

-Let's create a simple AllowListPolicy that only allows traffic from a predefined list of IP addresses.
+Let's create a simple `AllowListPolicy` that only allows traffic from a predefined list of IP addresses.

 1. **Create the file** pkg/networkpolicy/allowlistpolicy.go: